As Salam Alaikum Waramatullahi Wabarakatu

-The Prophet’s (S.A.W) lifestyle is a perfect example of this.
-We know that he (S.A.W) was a man of meditation and reflection prior to Prophethood, because he (S.A.W) goes to reflect in cave Hira before he received revelation.
-The Prophet (S.A.W) was a man of thought who regularly visit Cave Hira.
+The Prophet’s (ﷺ)lifestyle is a perfect example of this.
+We know that he (ﷺ) was a man of meditation and reflection prior to Prophethood, because he (ﷺ) goes to reflect in cave Hira before he received revelation.
+The Prophet (ﷺ) was a man of thought who regularly visit Cave Hira.
 He goes there in seclusion.
 This was a means for him to escape from the corruption in the society.
 He was unhappy but, could do nothing to change the situation.
 This was a process of detachment.
 He needed to detach from the world by staying in seclusion to think, and reflect on the signs, greatness and wonder of Allah.
 This shows us the importance of seclusion when reflecting.

-Allah commands us to reflect and look at what deed we have prepared ahead of us.
-He says: ‘O you who believe!
-Have Taqwa of Allah and let every person look to what he has sent forth for tomorrow, and fear Allah.
-Verily, Allah is All-Aware of what you do.’
-(Quran 59:18) Ahead of us is the day we will be alone in our graves, the Day of Judgment, where only our previous deeds will be of benefit to us.
-“And on the earth are signs for those who have faith with certainty.
-21 And also in yourselves.
-Will you not then see?”
-(Quran 51:20-21).
+Allah عَزَّ وَجَلَّ commands us to reflect and look at what deed we have prepared ahead of us.
+He says: “O you who have believed, fear Allah.
+And let every soul look to what it has put forth for tomorrow – and fear Allah.
+Indeed, Allah is Aware of what you do.”
+(Al-Hashr, 59:18) Ahead of us is the day we will be alone in our graves, the Day of Judgment, where only our previous deeds will be of benefit to us.
+“And on the earth are signs for the certain [in faith] And in yourselves.
+Then will you not see?”
+(Adh-Dhariyat 51:20-21)

 Self-reflection brings about change.
 How can we change what is within ourselves?
 Through reflecting.
-We need to reflect and ponder in our hearts and identify what we need to change within ourselves as Allah says: “…Verily, Allah will not change the (good) condition of a people as long as they do not change their state of (goodness) themselves”.
-(Quran 13:11) This means that we have to put in an effort to change by reflecting and identifying the issues within ourselves.
+We need to reflect and ponder in our hearts and identify what we need to change within ourselves as Allah says: “…Indeed, Allah will not change the condition of a people until they change what is in themselves…“.
+(Ar-Ra’d 13:11) This means that we have to put in an effort to change by reflecting and identifying the issues within ourselves.
 Thereafter we make Dua with sincerity for change and we take decisive steps to implement the changes.

 Ensure to engage in self-reflection at the end of the day or at least once in a week.
 I advice you write down your thoughts instead of thinking about it.
 Have a personal journal.
 There are so many free Apps which can be downloaded on the App store, or preferably get a diary) where you document your day and take account of yourself.